 I’m a freelance photographer based in North Devon, working in the Cultural Heritage Sector, with a regional and sometimes international clientele.
 In the past I have taken on roles within committees’ of regional arts groups but it’s now time to spread my wings.
 I have built and maintained various websites for the last 15 years and currently use Wordpress for my own site.
 My own social-media experience has been predominantly Facebook where I founded and maintain the Facebook Group Devon Artists with over 1500 members; I also run the promotional page North Devon Jazz.

-The Webteam Support Officer is responsible for assisting the Webteam Officer in managing the Association's online presence as well as assisting with the promotion and ticket sales of the yearly conference and any other events.
-Along with the Web Officer the role also involves managing the job adverts, helping the committee to generate new content and designing the way that content is managed on the website.
+The Web Support Officer is responsible for assisting the Web Officer in managing the Association's online presence as well as assisting with the promotion and ticket sales of the yearly conference and any other events.
+The role also involves supporting the Web Officer in managing job adverts, helping the committee to generate new content and designing the way that content is managed on the website.